Nanobeam Laser Cavities with High Quality-factor and Near-Unity Outcoupling Efficiency: Experimental results and discussion

-Figure \ref{fig:ExpData} shows transmission spectra for an optimized symmetric NB3 cavity without fins (a) and with fins (b).
-The device without fins (NB3-0F) has 18 holes on both sides of the cavity, while the design with fins (NB3-4F) has 16 holes on both sides.
-The spectra show three resonant modes, with the high-Q first-order mode at 1556.7 nm for NB3-0F and at 1563 nm for NB3-4F.
-Due to the high coupling Q-factor for NB3-0F, the transmission peak is strongly attenuated and is hardly visible in the spectrum.
-Figure \ref{fig:ExpData}(b) and (c) show the normalized high-resolution transmission spectra for the high-Q first-order modes of both designs.
-A Lorentzian fit to the spectrum results in an estimated total Q-factor of 173 $\cdot 10^3$ and 72 $\cdot 10^3$ for the devices with and without fins, respectively.
-More data on different cavities can be found in note S3 of the Supplementary Material of this paper. \\ \\ Table \ref{tab:ExpCombined} summarizes the theoretical and measured quality factors and resonant wavelengths of the first three cavity modes for both designs.
+Figure \ref{fig:ExpData} shows measured transmission spectra for an optimized symmetric NB6 cavity without fins (a) and with fins (b).
+The device without fins (NB6-0F) has 18 holes on both sides of the cavity, while the design with fins (NB6-4F) has 16 holes on both sides.
+The spectra show three resonant modes, with the high-Q first-order mode at 1556.7 nm for NB6-0F and at 1560 nm for NB6-4F.
+Due to the high coupling Q-factor of NB6-0F, the transmission peak is strongly attenuated and barely visible in the spectrum.
+Figure \ref{fig:ExpData}(c) and (d) show the normalized high-resolution transmission spectra for the high-Q first-order modes of both designs.
+A Lorentzian fit to the spectrum yields an estimated total Q-factor of 173 $\cdot 10^3$ and 72 $\cdot 10^3$ for the devices with and without fins, respectively.
+More data on different cavities can be found in note S5 of the Supplementary Material of this paper. \\ \\ Table \ref{tab:ExpCombined} summarizes the theoretical and measured quality factors and resonant wavelengths of the first three cavity modes for both designs.
+Here, we compare the quality factor of the design with optimal geometry ($Q_\mathrm{design}$) to the quality factor of simulations that use dimensions (hole radii, nanobeam width and fin width) extracted from SEM images, explaining the strong reduction in $Q$ from $Q_\mathrm{design}$ to $Q_\mathrm{exp}$.
+The decrease from $Q_\mathrm{SEM}$ and $Q_\mathrm{exp}$ is attributed to fabrication-induced disorder.
 The fin positions are specifically optimized to minimize scattering losses of the fundamental mode, which exhibits even symmetry.
 In contrast, the second-order mode possesses odd symmetry, such that the fins spatially overlap with the anti-nodes of its electric field distribution.
 This overlap enhances scattering losses, significantly reducing its Q-factor and effectively suppressing this mode.
 Consequently, the incorporation of fins increases the mode suppression ratio.
 The third-order mode also exhibits odd symmetry; however, due to its distinct field distribution, the spatial overlap with the fins is less pronounced, and the resulting impact on its Q-factor is comparatively limited.
-It should be noted that the Q-factors of the second- and third-order modes of NB3-4F were determined from spectra measured with an optical spectrum analyzer with a resolution of 1 nm.
+It should be noted that the Q-factors of the second- and third-order modes of NB6-4F were determined from spectra measured with an optical spectrum analyzer with a resolution of 1 nm.
 Consequently, the accuracy of the extracted Q-factor values is limited by the instrument resolution.
-The simulated electric field profiles of all three modes for both designs are provided in Note S4 of the Supplementary Material.
+Unexpectedly, the measured Q-factor of the second-order mode exceeds the simulated value for NB6-4F.
+Additional simulations incorporating dimensions extracted from SEM images and systematic geometric variations could not reproduce the measured Q-factor.
+We tentatively attribute the discrepancy to fin-related effects not fully captured by the simulation model.
+The simulated electric field profiles of all three modes for both designs are provided in Note S6 of the Supplementary Material.